 A place to connect with other parents

-The ReachOut Parents Forum is a place to connect online with other parents of 12-18 year olds who understand all about life with a teenager.
+The ReachOut Parents Forum is a place to connect online with other parents of 12-18 year olds who know all about life with a teenager.

-The forums operate much like Facebook groups - with one very important difference.
 Our forums are completely anonymous and private.
 You will only be known to other users by the unique username you create when you sign up.
-It will be impossible to identify you in the real world and there is no way for other users to contact you outside the forum.
+It will be impossible for other users to identify you in the real world and there is no way for other users to contact you outside the forum.
 We understand that anonymity and privacy are important when discussing matters sensitive to your family and we take our commitment to this very seriously.

 The many benefits of online support

-There are many benefits of being part of an online support community.
+There are many benefits of being part of an online support community, including:

-- Being part of a group of parents and carers who understand you can reduce feelings of isolation and loneliness.
-The flow-on effect of this is that you feel more confident, empowered and positive, and ready to tackle whatever comes your way.
+- It can really help to hear from other parents who have gone through similar situations.
+This reduces parenting isolation and provides hope; the flow-on effect of this is that you feel more confident, empowered and positive, and ready to tackle whatever comes your way.

-- You’ll find advice and strategies that have been tried and tested by other parents.
+- You’ll find advice and strategies that have been tried and tested by other parents and experts.

 - Groups like our parents’ forum are accessible from your phone or laptop, whether you’re at home, at work or on the go, whenever you need them.